What Is Network Segmentation?

 The simplest way to differentiate network segmentation and microsegmentation, is that microsegmentation is more granular.
 Unlike network segmentation, microsegmenation is virtual and software based, and is often used to break up individual segments based on criteria like resource identity.
-Instead of relying on physical firewalls, as is often the case with network segmentation, microsegmentation utilizes virtualization technology, and deals with intra-segment traffic.
+Instead of relying on physical firewalls, as is often the case with network segmentation, microsegmentation utilises virtualisation technology, and deals with intra-segment traffic.

 Microsegmentation can be considered a stronger form of network security, as it doesn’t rely on changing networks or the technical requirements placed on them.